 - Can you clearly explain who will benefit from your project?
 What are the challenges that they face in their lives? - How will you make sure that children and young people will be able to take part in your project?
-For example, will you offer delivery outside of school hours? - 9.
+For example, will you offer delivery outside of school hours? - 30.
 How do children and young people get referred or recruited to your project?
 What do you do to ensure children and young people of all backgrounds have an equal chance of being referred or recruited to your project?
 If you have multiple referral or recruitment pathways, please tell us where most of the children and young people will come from?
 [Max 250 words]

 Please be sure to explain in detail how you will recruit young people to your project.
 This may be that you already have relationships with organisations that refer young people to your project.
-Or maybe you recruit young people through detached youth work.